George McGinnis: Philadelphia 76ers (1975–1978)

-Denver Nuggets (1978-1980)
+Denver Nuggets (1978–1980)

-McGinnis was traded to the Denver Nuggets in 1978 for Bobby Jones, and was an All-Star again that season.
+McGinnis was traded to the Denver Nuggets in 1978 for Bobby Jones and Ralph Simpson along a switch of first round draft picks.
+In his one full season with the Nuggets, he averaged 22.6 points with 11.4 rebounds and 3.7 assists in 76 games while being named to the All-Star Game.
+However, he tore ligaments in his left ankle near the end of the season and missed the entire playoffs, complete with having a leg put in a cast that saw him gain weight.
 On January 9, 1980, McGinnis scored an NBA career-high 43 points (His career high in combined ABA/NBA is 58 points in the ABA), along with grabbing 12 rebounds, in a game against the Houston Rockets.
+56 games into the 1979–80 season, he was traded.